 For thousands of years seaweeds have been a food source for civilizations around the world.
 While it was widely known that seaweeds have great nutritional value, the health and medicinal benefits of various seaweeds have been recognised as well.
 The Scottish crofters for instance, used to feed their sheep with Sweet Kombu as it made the meat sweeter, while in Ireland Dulse was sold as a cure for hangovers, and all along the Mediterranean certain seaweeds were used as a medicine to treat parasitic worms.
 In the Far East seaweed has been used extensively and the Chinese have long known that some species such as Laminaria and Saccharina are able to treat certain diseases.
 More recently, the health benefits of seaweeds have been investigated with renewed interest, and more methodically.

 No. Seaweeds live in a very complex environment and are exposed to extreme and rapidly changing environmental conditions, including great changes in salinity, desiccation, exposure to high UV-radiation, temperature and nutrients.
 To survive and adapt to these conditions they have developed special mechanisms that are unique or are present at much higher concentrations than in any other plant or animal 1.
 These mechanisms include chemical components which cannot be found in other organisms and many of these prove to be very valuable for human health.

 A wide range of benefits, from reducing the risk of disease to improving the state of health or wellbeing have been attributed to various seaweed species.
 Here is a list of some of the health properties of seaweed.

 - more vitamins, minerals and proteins than any land vegetable

-- the vitamin B complex (particularly useful for vegetarians and vegans)
+- Many Vitamin B’s including Vitamin B12 (particularly useful for vegetarians and vegans)